facebookresearch/MetaBalance/README.md

 ## License

 See the [LICENSE](LICENSE) file for more details.
-The majority of SentAugment is licensed under CC-BY-NC.
+The project is licensed under CC-BY-NC.